Aider-AI/aider/docs/repomap.md

 fit into the token budget assigned by the user
 (via the `--map-tokens` switch, which defaults to 1k tokens).

-The sample map above doesn't contain *every* class, method and function from both files.
+The sample map shown above doesn't contain *every* class, method and function from those files.
 It only includes the most important identifiers, the ones which are most often referenced by other portions of the code.
 These are the key piece of context that GPT needs to know to understand